nylnook/nylnook-website/src/documents/en/img/fukushima-2057.html.md

 Fukushima, March 11, 2057
 Ceremony to celebrate the end of the nuclear power plant dismantling

-This is the opening illustration for [my next graphic novel project "Mokatori"](../comics/) !
+This is an interlude illustration for [my next graphic novel project "Mokatori"](../comics/) !
 Publication of episode 0, "The End", on September the 7th!